ooddle

 The Brain Detects Lies

 Research has shown that for people with low self esteem, repeating positive affirmations actually makes them feel worse.
 The brain compares the statement to its existing self model, finds the gap, and flags the gap.
 The result is more anxiety, not less.
+The very people who reach for affirmations because they feel inadequate are the people for whom the practice often deepens the inadequacy.

 Skipping the Underlying Work